monacca1/nuggit/README.md

   - `nuggit relink`

+### nuggit remote
+- The nuggit remote command has options for setting or getting the remote URL.
+- nuggit remote set-url:
+  - This command will set the URL for the given remote for the nuggit root repository as well as all of the submodules.
+as all of the submodules.
+This command is based on the git seet url and the git set-url command.
+If the remote is not given, origin is changed by default.
+  - Command:
+    - `nuggit remote set-url [-v | --verbose] <remote name> <new url>
+- nuggit remote get-url:
+  - This command is used to get the URL for each submodule and check if it matches the pattern for the remote URL for the nuggit root repository.
+It is desirable that all of the submodules be part of the same "project" or have the same ownership
+  - Command:
+    - `nuggit remote get-url <remote name>

 ### nuggit reset
 - The nuggit reset command will unstage changes that have been "added".
 Staged changes are the changes that have been added using using `nuggit add`
 - TO DO - implement the ability to reset without argument to reset ALL staged changes